nienfba/blog/README.md

 ## Download and Installation

 To begin using this blog system :
+* In your web folder make sure you do not have a blog directory
-* Clone the repo : `git clone https://github.com/nienfba/blog.git` or download it !
+* Clone the repo on your web folder : `git clone https://github.com/nienfba/blog.git` or download it !
-* Create Database `blog` and import `sql/blog.sql`
+* Create Database `blog` on phpmyadmin and import `sql/blog.sql`
 * Configure file config/config.php.dist and rename to config.php

 ## Usage Admin

 * BackOffice :
-Connect to http://localhost/blog/admin with email : login@user.fr and password : 123456
+Login to http://localhost/blog/admin with email : login@user.fr and password : 123456
 * FrontOffice :
 Connect to http://localhost/blog/